Wacom-Developer/sdk-for-ink-android/Samples/WILL3InkRasterRenderingDemo/README.md

 ## Description
-The purpose of this sample tutorial is to demonstrate how to use WILL SDK for ink (v3.0) to create raster-based ink strokes in Android applications.
+The purpose of this sample tutorial is to demonstrate how to use WILL SDK for ink (v3.0) to create raster-based ink strokes into Android applications.

 ### Key Features
 - Particle brushes with custom brush texture